Who We Are

-In addition, Energy Trust reports progress to annual goals and five-year Strategic Plan goals.
-View our policy and reports page to see these public plans and corresponding reports.
+View our policy and reports page to see all plans and reports.

 In 1999, Oregon lawmakers and citizens envisioned a future with Oregon homes and businesses powered by clean, affordable energy.
 They established stable, consistent funding to help Oregonians invest in energy efficiency and renewable resources.
 A new nonprofit organization—Energy Trust of Oregon—was created to lead the way.